-After reading the book “Harriet’s Home at the Sea” by Evelyn Wang, we were inspired to create our own oil spill clean up experiment.
+After reading the book “Harriet’s Home at the Sea” by Evelyn Wang, we were inspired to create our own oil spill clean-up experiment.
 When Harriet’s ocean community is impacted by an oil spill, how can she possibly help?
 What could we do to help clean up an oil spill?

-Our experiment began with a discussion about the consequences of an oil spill on the environment.
+Our oil spill experiment began with a discussion about the consequences of an oil spill on the environment.
 We discussed how oil can hurt birds, making it so that they cannot fly or swim.
-We discussed the negative impact the oil can have on the shoreline habitat of many animals and fish.
+We discussed the negative impact an oil spill can have on the shoreline habitat of many plants, animals and fish.
 Birds and animals nest and live in the marshy shoreline and the oil can destroy their homes.

 Oil Spill Clean Up Experiment for Kids

+We then poured in an inch or two of water.
 Then it was time for the oil spill.
-We poured oil into the centre of the water and observed the oil for a few minutes.
+We poured about 2 tablespoons of olive oil into the centre of the water and observed the oil for a few minutes.
 The oil slowly spread across the water.

 Today’s post is part of the Storybook Science series being hosted by Inspiration Laboratories.
 The theme this week is EcoSystems and the Environment.
 Head over and check out all the amazing books, activities, crafts and experiments being shared.

-BE SURE TO SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.
+SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.